False Gospels Can Sharpen Our Discernment Skills

 Cultural Marxism is currently interwoven with late modern ideology in our Western universities—influenced by major figures in continental philosophy.
 Cancel culture is used as a weapon to silence anyone who does not agree with such ideology in the humanities or social sciences.
 The pressure can be intense for both students, faculty, and public school teachers reducing freedom of speech and conscience.

-éWhile human rights and well-being are very important to God, we must remember that Jesus is all three: prophet, priest, and king.
+While human rights and well-being are very important to God, we must remember that Jesus is all three: prophet, priest, and king.
 He is the voice crying in the wilderness, the Lamb slain before the foundation of the world, and the Lord of the universe.
-We need a powerful life-transforming encounter with God as Blaise Pascal claimed in his Pensées
+We need a powerful life-transforming encounter with God as Blaise Pascal claimed in his Pensées.

 4. Legalistic or Moralistic Gospel

 The focus of this alleged gospel is that salvation (especially assurance of my salvation) depends on following rules, moral performance, church attendance, baptism, and other good works.
-There is in this instance an appeal to a form of behaviour modification and activism.
-There is an over focus on praxis.
+There is an appeal to a form of behaviour modification and activism–an extreme focus on praxis.
+This is true of the Cultural Christian Gospel, which reduces Christianity to a moral tradition only without the need for confession of sin and personal conversion or transformation.
+It is often found in theologically liberal churches and is focused on getting along with secular culture.
+But, this gospel fake crosses all denominations and traditions, evangelical and liberal, Catholic and Protestant.

 A constant emphasis on behaviour modification can undermine the economy/dynamics of grace.
 This includes people who claim that a certain “form of baptism saves them.”
 Others might also say, “I’m a good person,” or “I go to church” and as I see it, that is sufficient for my salvation.
 It displays a tendency to turn faith into a checklist of duties rather than to trust in Christ’s finished work on the cross, and in his righteousness (Ephesians 2:8-9).
 It can be harsh and judgmental and loses out on the joy and adventure of a relationship with Jesus.